josemarluedke/nvimfiles/README.md

 ### Basic Mappings

-The leader key is mapped to `,`, you can change it in your `.vimrc.local`.
+The leader key is mapped to `,`, you can change it in your `~/.config/nvim/init.local.vim`.

 Action | Hotkey
 --------------------------------------------------------- | -----------------